patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataConditionsNotConditionDTO.md

 NewAuthorizeEditorDataConditionsNotConditionDTOWithDefaults instantiates a new AuthorizeEditorDataConditionsNotConditionDTO object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetType

+`func (o *AuthorizeEditorDataConditionsNotConditionDTO) GetType() EnumAuthorizeEditorDataConditionDTOType`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *AuthorizeEditorDataConditionsNotConditionDTO) GetTypeOk() (*EnumAuthorizeEditorDataConditionDTOType, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *AuthorizeEditorDataConditionsNotConditionDTO) SetType(v EnumAuthorizeEditorDataConditionDTOType)`

+SetType sets Type field to given value.

 ### GetCondition